chintupawan/OmniApps/omninotes/OmniNotesApi/ReadMe.md

-﻿# Omni notes API
+﻿# Omni notes
+This is self learning project to create Evernote/Onenote type of application.

-This is API Project.
+##### This is API project which talks to Azure Blob Storage